vantezzen/vowserdb/README.md

 # vowserdb (former sdb)
+vowserdb allows you to use csv files as a standalone database with SQL-like commands.
-vowserdb is a simple database, that is purely written in PHP and doesn't need any additional services, programs or deamons running to work.
-It uses .vowserdb files to store tables.
+It is written purely in PHP without any frameworks, additional services or deamons.

 # installation
 You can install vowserdb manually or with composer.<br />